HTTP-RPC/Kilo/README.md

 Similar dispatchers can be configured for other Java UI toolkits such as Swing, JavaFX, and SWT.
 Command line applications can generally use the default dispatcher, which simply performs result handler notifications on the current thread.

 ### Result Class
 `Result` is an abstract base class for typed results.
-Using this class, applications can easily map untyped object data returned by a service method to typed values.
+Using this class, applications can easily map untyped object data returned by a service operation to typed values.
 It provides the following constructor that is used to populate Java Bean property values from map entries:

     public Result(Map<String, Object> properties) { ... }